remotestorage/armadietto/notes/reverse-proxy-configuration.md

 1. [optional] Set a DNS A record for a new domain name, if Armadietto will appear as a different host than other websites served by your reverse proxy.
 2. Ensure your TLS certificate includes the domain name Armadietto be will visible as.
 3. [optional] Set up a name-based virtual server, if Armadietto will appear as a different host than other websites served by your reverse proxy.
 4. Configure your reverse proxy, and have it set the header `x-forwarded-proto` (or `x-forwarded-ssl` or `x-forwarded-scheme`) in the request passed to Armadietto.
 Armadietto does not yet support the `Forwarded` header, nor the PROXY protocol.
 For Apache, the directives are `ProxyPass`, `ProxyPassReverse`, and `RequestHeader`.
-If the proxy is running on a different host than Armadietto, you must also set the `X-Forwarded-Host` header.
+If the proxy is running on a different host than Armadietto, you may also need to set the `X-Forwarded-Host` header.
 For Apache, a name-based virtual server and reverse proxy on the same host will resemble:
 ```
 <VirtualHost *:443>
 ServerName storage.example.com